Gera1313/redux-store/README.md

 ## Mock-Up

-This section reviews the web application's general appearance and functionality.
+This section reviews the web application's appearance and functionality.

 The following animation shows how a user can register using the Signup page and then navigate to the Products page: